-Also read: Getting Baby to Sleep on Vacation
+Don’t miss our post on Getting Baby to Sleep on Vacation!

 7. Baby Monitor 3G App – We love the Baby Monitor 3G app for when we stay somewhere where the baby is in a separate room (family, friends or an apartment rental).
 The great thing about this app is it lets you leave your bulky baby monitor equipment at home.
 Note that you need to have two Apple devices (i.e. one with baby and one with you) and Wi-Fi for it to work.
 Over 1,000,000 parents now use this app.

 8.CoziGo Bassinet & Stroller Cover – This innovative product works as both a cover for airline bassinets and a sun shade for strollers.
 Getting your baby to sleep on-the-go will be so much easier by blocking out light and distractions!
 This is the number 1 product we wish we had while traveling with our kids when they were babies!